Notenoughmail/notenoughmail.github.io/configjs/index.md

 # ConfigJS

-This is the documentation for ConfigJS, a KubeJS addon that allows you to create configs for your modpack using Forge's toml format
+This is the documentation for ConfigJS, a KubeJS addon that allows you to create custom forge toml configs for your modpack

 Available on [Modrinth](https://modrinth.com/mod/configjs) and [CurseForge](https://curseforge.com/minecraft/mc-mods/configjs)